Skip to main content Skip to main navigation Skip to search

 The program aims to expand our domestic timber supply, particularly construction and manufacturing timber resources, contribute to Australia’s carbon emission reduction targets, and support regional communities through the retention and creation of regional jobs.

-Grants are open to private industry, First Nations businesses, farm foresters and state and territory government forestry bodies.
+Grants are available to private industry, First Nations businesses, farm foresters and state and territory government forestry bodies.
 The grants require applicants to provide a co-contribution equal to the grant amount.

-Further information and apply today on the Community Grants Hub.
+Further information can be found on the Community Grants Hub.

 Forestry Workforce Training Program